• Menu

 Easy Recipe for Powdered Eggnog Mix

 I thought it would be fun to post some Holiday recipes here for the next few weeks.
 I’ll start with one of my husband’s favorites: egg nog.
 I’m not a huge fan of egg nog, so I will need you all to try this, and let me know what you think.
 It was pretty simple and smelled great!
-You can even cook it during thanksgiving if you want or through any holiday.

 Easy EggNog Recipe